 Problems with Beta Version

 Though getting the features before public release will be exciting, you need to ready for the unstable apps.
-You will see multiple problems that many apps will stop working or crashing.
+You will see multiple problems that many apps will stop working.
 You will see a message like below showing that the app is not optimized for the new macOS.

 You can use the feedback assistant app comes with the beta version to report all the problems you face with the beta version.
 This will help Apple to resolve those problems before the public release.